6 Questions To Ask Before Hiring A Utah Accounting Company

 3. What are your qualifications?

-There are many different financial services out there that can suit your needs.
+There are many financial services available that can suit your needs.
 Some businesses just need a bookkeeper, payroll, or professional tax preparer.

 Most small businesses can benefit from a certified public accountant (CPA).
-They go through rigorous certifications and likely have a lot of experience with financial planning issues.
+They undergo rigorous certification and likely have extensive experience with financial planning issues.

 There are also Enrolled Agents (EA), who are certified by the federal government.
 They’re trained specifically to handle taxes and often are former IRS agents.